I am very happy with the show.Jacco van Overbeek

 Applelec were displaying their innovative fibre light, demonstrating how their laser technology had 360 degrees of flexibility.
 The less than a millimetre thin wire was on display in its raw form, embedded in a floor tile and integrated into signage.
 Applelec dunked the thin, zingy green fibre into a bottle of water to demonstrate how resilient the material was and how the light retained its clarity.

-Matitone Travel, a travel agency who specialise in transporting people to drydocks, were demonstrating their patented technology on an oculus headset.
+Matitone Travel, a travel agency that specialises in transporting people to drydocks, were demonstrating their patented technology on an oculus headset.
 The VR experience allows owners or project directors for cruise ship build and refit to view their project in 3D, in realtime.
 The headset can skip from realtime view to schematics, and highlight issues on the live image.

 YSA Design hosted their own virtual reality tours on their stand.
 Visitors could navigate the sports bar aboard MSC Seaside, a project they completed December 2017.
 YSA recently embarked on a 7 day trip aboard the Seaside themselves to witness their project in action and learn from their completed work.